Michael Petrelis: Opposing Scott Wiener

 In 2012, Petrelis opposed legislation to ban public nudity proposed by Scott Wiener, a Democrat representing District 8 on the San Francisco Board of Supervisors.
 Petrelis also clashed with Wiener over other issues.
 In November 2012, Petrelis was arrested for taking a photograph of Wiener in a public restroom in San Francisco City Hall without Wiener's permission.
 Petrelis pleaded no contest to a misdemeanor disorderly conduct charge and received three years probation.
 The judge also issued a complicated stay-away order restricting Petrelis from being within one hundred and fifty feet of Wiener, as well as other provisions, including exceptions that permit Petrelis to attend certain public meetings.

 In March 2013, Petrelis announced his candidacy for the District 8 supervisor seat held by Wiener.
 Petrelis said he was running to give voters a way to "protest against Castro gentrification and development greed."
+He received less than 7% of votes cast.